Eleyas-Mozumder/Cyclistic-Bike-Share-Analysis/README.md

 This project analyzes 12 months of Cyclistic bike-share trip data from January to December 2025 to understand differences in usage patterns between annual members and casual riders.

-The analysis was performed using **MySQL** for data cleaning and analysis and **Tableau** for interactive data visualization and dashboard development.
+The analysis was performed using **MySQL** for data cleaning and analysis and **Tableau** for data visualization and dashboard development.

+---

 ## Business Questions